rickintveld/cli_project_opener/README.md

 # CLI project opener for VSCode

+- Make sure you installed the Shell command 'code' in PATH for VSCode.
 - `mv .env_dist .env`
 - Set your projects path in the .env file
 - Cargo build